An Essential Guide to Your First Credit Card

 How to Apply for a Credit Card

-The best way to apply for a credit card is typically online, but you may also be able to in person at a local bank or credit union branch or over the phone.
+The best way to apply for a credit card is typically online, but you may also be able to do so in person at a local bank or credit union branch or over the phone.

 1. Visit the credit card issuer's website and review the card's features and terms.

-2. Click on the "Apply" button to start the application process.
+2. Click on the Apply button to start the application process.

 3. Fill out the application, which typically requires your name, address, contact information, Social Security number, date of birth, income and employment status, and your housing status and monthly payment.